Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Abstract

 \section{Abstract}

-We present the first unsupervised learning model for finding Maximum Independent Sets (MaxIS) in dynamic graphs where edges change over time.
+We present the first unsupervised learning model for Maximum-Independent-Set (MaxIS) in dynamic graphs where edges change over time.
 Our method combines structural learning from graph neural networks (GNNs) with a learned distributed update mechanism that, given an edge addition or deletion event, modifies nodes' internal memories and infers their MaxIS membership in a single, parallel step.
-We parameterize our model by the update mechanism's radius and investigate the resulting performance--runtime tradeoffs for various dynamic graph topologies.
-We evaluate our model against state-of-the-art MaxIS methods for static graphs, including a mixed integer programming solver, deterministic rule-based algorithms, and a heuristic learning framework based on dynamic programming and GNNs.
-Across synthetic and real-world dynamic graphs of 100--\numprint{10000} nodes, our model achieves competitive approximation ratios with excellent scalability; on large graphs, it significantly outperforms the state-of-the-art heuristic learning framework in solution quality, runtime, and memory usage.
-Our model generalizes well on graphs \numprint{100}x larger than the ones used for training, achieving performance at par with both a greedy technique and a commercial mixed integer programming solver while running 1.5--23x faster than greedy.
+We evaluate our model against a mixed integer programming solver and a breadth of unsupervised and supervised learning models for combinatorial optimization on static graphs.
+Across dynamic graphs of \numprint{200}--\numprint{1000} nodes, our model achieves approximation ratios that are competitive with the state-of-the-art models while running 1.91--6.70x faster.
+When generalizing to graphs with \numprint{100}x more nodes than those used for training, our model produces MaxIS solutions 1.00--1.18x larger than all other unsupervised models, but is outperformed by the state-of-the-art supervised model.
+These results demonstrate that this novel, unsupervised, update-based learning approach to dynamic combinatorial optimization is a viable alternative to the na\"ive reapplication of analogous models for static graphs, leveraging temporal information to improve neural methods for combinatorial optimization.